DCotterill/halixia-hugo/content/ma/why-use-trusts-253.md

 layout: static
 ---

-How to write life insurance in trust
+How to write life insurance in trust.

 Avoid potential inheritance tax and long delays in pay-out through using a trust to hold your life insurance.